-- Interviewing the complainant(s). - Interviewing the accused individual(s). - · Identifying and interviewing witnesses and evidence identified by each party. - Identifying and interviewing any other witnesses, if needed; - - If needed; reminding all individuals interviewed of the District's no-retaliation policy. - Consider whether any involved person should be removed from the campus pending completion of the investigation. - Reviewing personnel/academic files of all involved parties as warranted.
+- Interviewing the complainant(s). - Interviewing the accused individual(s). - Identifying and interviewing witnesses and evidence identified by each party. - Identifying and interviewing any other witnesses, if needed. - If needed; rReminding all individuals interviewed of the District's no-retaliation policy. - Consider whether any involved person should be removed from the campus pending completion of the investigation. - Reviewing personnel/academic files of all involved parties as warranted. - Reach a conclusion as to the allegations and any appropriate disciplinary and remedial action; and see that all recommended action is carried out in a timely fashion.